Construction Site

 • At least one piece of evidence must have met the intended performance to be classified.
 The evidence must be directly relevant to the product being classified (i.e. not supporting evidence).

-• Historic evidence (i.e. evidence generated to an earlier version of the standard than that stated in the scheme document) may be considered.
+• Historic test evidence (i.e. evidence generated to an earlier version of the standard than that stated in the scheme document) may be considered.
 It is WTCL’s policy to follow the applicable GNB guidance, NB-CPR/19/792r5 or NB-CPR/SH02/SG06-18/001r1, as applicable.

 • Test evidence on which the permissible extent of EXAP scope is based must be in the English language.
 Evidence not in English must be translated using a legally notarised technical translation service or be reissued in English by the laboratory who originally issued the documents.
 This also applies to any EXAPs prepared by other laboratories that are to be reviewed by Warringtonfire for the purpose of certification under WTCL.